 You’ve got your roaster.
 You’ve read all about how to roast.
 And you can’t wait to get started.
 But what’s missing?

-As a home roaster, you have the thrilling ability to select which beans you roast and accentuate their best characteristics, all ready for you to make your very own brew (or give the beans to a lucky friend).
+As a home roaster, you have the thrilling ability to select which green beans you roast and accentuate their best characteristics, all ready for you to make your very own brew (or give the beans to a lucky friend).

 But the world of green bean purchasing can seem overwhelming at first.
 How can you find the right coffee for you?
-Fortunately, there are some simple ways to understand the differences between beans and find (at least) one lot that will suit your tastes.
+Fortunately, there are some simple ways to understand the differences between green beans and find (at least) one lot that will suit your tastes.

 Using a Hottop roaster for sample roasting.
 Credit: Roast Rebels

-Not All Green Beans Are The Same
+Not All Green Coffee Is The Same

 A Colombia or an Ethiopian?
 A washed or a honey?
 A Bourbon or a Typica-Caturra blend?
-There are so many types of beans and the differences between them affect both how the coffee tastes and how you should roast it.
+There are so many types of green beans and the differences between them affect both how the coffee tastes and how you should roast it.

 Here are some of the most important points to consider: